 If you’re self-isolating and feeling well, set up a stationary bike with an indoor trainer if you’ve got one.

 This advice has been pulled together from relevant health, government and sporting bodies.
 If this changes, we will update it as necessary.
-Advice for people in Victoria comes from the leaving premises for exercise clause in the Stay at Home Directions given on 30 March 2020.

 Please keep checking this page.